Search

 Pressure loss study [Echelle masquée]

-A CFD study is therefore made on the model of the proposed plenum, faithfully reproducing realityand thus enables identify areas of high pressure loss under current conditions which must be modified to achieve the pressure drop targets required for the smoke extraction system to function properly.
+A CFD study is therefore carried out on the proposed plenum model, which faithfully reproduces reality, and thus makes it possible to determine the areas with high pressure drops under current conditions that need to be modified in order to achieve the pressure drop targets necessary for the smoke extraction system to function properly.

 Suggested improvements to reduce pressure losses